csmith50/Project00/README.md

 Puzzles from 02-ponder-and-prove.org.
 I WILL NOT HELP/NOR GIVE HINTS FOR THIS PART

 NOTE: You may work in a group or individually.
 Groups no more than 6.

+TIME ESTIMATE: I think this took about 9-10 hours over the week.
+The terms were the most time consuming part.